+Key Challenges Priorities

+Inability to meet housing development targets due to low financial viability of sites, a range of small development sites and a lack of developer interest (particularly volume house builders) in Pendle.
+Poor quality of existing housing stock and an increasing level of private rented property, including House in Multiple Occupation (HMOs).
+Work with Homes England to maximise the benefits of being a Housing Zone Area leading to delivery of new housing.
+Establish a new Joint Venture to deliver housing sites for open market housing and affordable housing schemes (including Affordable Rent and Shared Ownership).
+Use the Brownfield Development Fund in partnership with local developers to bring forward Brownfield Sites for residential development.

+Connectivity

-Key Challenges Priorities Low financial viability of sites due to low values, a range of small development sites and a lack of Developer interest (particularly volume housebuilders) in Pendle.
-Work with the Homes and Communities Agency to maximise the benefits of being a Housing Zone and Starter Homes Pilot Area leading to delivery of new housing.
-Use the Brownfield Development Fund in partnership with local Developers to bring forward Brownfield Sites for residential development.
-Continue using the Council's Joint Venture to deliver housing sites.
-Continue working with local Registered Social Providers to deliver affordable housing schemes (including Affordable Rent and Shared Ownership).
-Connectivity Key Challenges Priorities Improve both physical and virtual connectivity Continue to lobby for the Colne-Foulridge Bypass (as part of the broader review of East/West Connectivity by Transport for the North).
-Continue to lobby for the Colne to Skipton Railway Line to be reinstated (again, as part of the review of East/West Connectivity by Transport for the North).
+Key Challenges Priorities Improve both physical and virtual connectivity In partnership with the Pendle Vision Board, local businesses, LCC, Lancashire Enterprise Partnership (LEP), and other councils: Continue to lobby for the Colne-A56 Villages Bypass (as part of the broader review of East/West Connectivity by Transport for the North). - Continue to lobby for the Colne to Skipton Railway Line to be reinstated (again, as part of the review of East/West Connectivity by Transport for the North).
 Work with Digital Lancashire to ensure that Pendle has the best digital infrastructure to support economic growth.